amer/resinfra/terraform/README.md

 If not, use the [packer scripts](../packer) to build the necessary images.

-**It is important that the consul leader node is reachable from ``10.3.0.254`` as this is hardcoded in the consul clients installed in the images.
+**It is important that the consul leader node is reachable on``10.3.0.254`` as this is hardcoded in the consul clients installed in the images.
 If you want to change the address of the leader node, either start the consul clients with a different ``retry_join`` configuration or change that parameter when building the images with packer.**
 This is important as this is the central piece of information required to connect all nodes within consul.